sas1300/challenge3/README.md

 For this challenge we were instructed to create a password generator that an employee could use to generate a random password based on information they would select.

 ## Why
+This type of password generator has real world functions for businesses that may need to frequently change passwords and must also have higher security type password.

 ## How
 To create this password generator we used the following: